Label-supervised surgical instrument segmentation using temporal equivariance and semantic continuity: EXPERIMENTS AND RESULTS

+Fig.~\ref{fig:weak_rlls} illustrates the final segmentation results of various methods compared on the Cholec80 and RLLS datasets.
+Our method consistently demonstrates superior segmentation performance in most cases, exhibiting accurate recognition and comprehensive shape preservation across multiple categories.
+To further substantiate the effectiveness of the TMG mechanism, we present several examples of temporal-enhanced CAMs alongside their corresponding frame-wise CAMs.
+As highlighted by the red boxes in Fig.~\ref{fig:temp_cams}, temporal-enhanced CAMs effectively suppress irrelevant regions for the current category.
+This mechanism enhances focus on category-specific foreground information, thereby improving the accuracy of PM(C) generation.

-To validate the effectiveness of our components for low confidence regions and appearance variation, we also compare intermediate CAMs of Ours(B), Ours(E) and Ours(F).
-As the first three rows of Figure ~\ref{fig:weak_cam}, Ours(F) can activate more object regions which are low confidence for the other two.
-Ours(B) shows better situations than the baseline.
-For the last three rows, we visualize the intermediate CAMs of adjacent three frames.
-Ours(F) can present more robustness against appearance variation across time.
+In the context of label-supervised SIS, low-confidence regions and appearance variations commonly undermine methodological efficacy.
+From this, we also visualize the CAMs of both the baseline and our proposed method under these challenging situations to validate robustness.
+As shown in the first two rows of Fig.~\ref{fig:temp_consistency}, our method can activate more low-confidence object regions than the baseline.
+For the last three rows, representing three adjacent frames, the CAMs generated by our method demonstrate greater robustness against appearance variations over time.